Code-House/BACNet-openHAB-binding/README.md

 # BACNet Binding for openHAB

 This binding provides basic access to BACNet devices for openHAB.
-It currently supports binary and analog value objects on BACNet devices.
+This binding is based on [bacnet4j-wrapper](https://github.com/Code-House/bacnet4j-wrapper) and limited to it's basic abilities such reading and writing properties.
+Keep in mind that this is work in progress and even basic features can be broken.

 ## Installation